SysManSquad/sysmansquadblogdev/content/posts/2020-06-15-getting-started-with-automatedlab/index.md

                                                     </p>

                                                     <p>
-                                                      <em>“Every machine deployed with AL has CredSsp enabled as a CredSsp server.
+                                                      *“Every machine deployed with AL has CredSsp enabled as a CredSsp server.
 This is like running “Enable-WSManCredSSP -Role Server”.
 Invoke-LabCommand always tries to make a connection with CredSsp.
 If this does not work you will see a warning and a connection without CredSsp is tried.
 This is definitely not a best practice for a production environment but makes life much easier in a lab.
 Using CredSsp you can create a remote session from a remote session which is extremely helpful when installing or setting up a lab.
 For example, reading an AD user account from a remote session does not work without CredSsp as reading data from Active Directory requires and authentication from the remote machine to a domain controller.
-Inside an AL lab the following code works out of the box.”</em>
+Inside an AL lab the following code works out of the box.”*
                                                     </p>

                                                     <h4>